Last Updated on October 10, 2023 by Melissa Reome

 This post is written in partnership with Hestan.
 Rest assured, all opinions are my own.

-Soft shell crabs are a seasonal treat.
-Soft shells are different than any other crab you might enjoy as you eat the entire crab shell and all.
-Once you try one you’ll realize that isn’t crazy at all.
-I believe my flavorful fried soft shell crab sandwich is the best way to introduce you to this seafood delicacy.
+Soft shell crabs are a seasonal treat and are different than any other crab you might enjoy as you eat the entire crab shell and all.
+Once you try one you’ll realize that they are a unique delicacy that is wildly delicious.
+This flavorful and crispy fried soft shell crab sandwich with a special lemon aioli really hits the spot during soft shell crab season.

 What Are Soft Shell Crabs?